-Knowledge and technical skills Interpersonal skills Personal characteristics Being aware of the challenges faced by ageing people and their caregivers Benevolence and thoughtfulness Stress and fatigue tolerance Monitoring emerging opportunities Patience Appropriate physical condition Serenity and kindness Willing to do extra hours Emotional resilience

-Tool to assess your humanbusiness coherence

-Next you will find an example of a tool to assess your human-business coherence.
+Knowledge and technical skills Interpersonal skills Personal characteristics Being aware of the challenges faced by ageing people and their caregivers Benevolence and thoughtfulness Stress and fatigue tolerance Monitoring emerging opportunities Patience Appropriate physical condition Serenity and kindness Willing to do extra hours Emotional resilience Tool to assess your humanbusiness coherence CHAPTER 3 BUSINESS MODULE 2 Next you will find an example of a tool to assess your human-business coherence.
 This tool could be, for instance, a simple chart with multiple-choice questionnaire.
 Here is how it could be filled out.

-Example of a tool to evaluate human-business coherence

-Topic Assessment To do (Example of actions to implement) Training Insufficient or inappropriate Incomplete Adequate 1 - Identify appropriate and/or sufficient training2 - Following the training Professional experience Insufficient or inappropriate Incomplete Adequate 1 - Finding a professional experience to gain experience and skills in that field Family Against the project Neutral Actively supportive 1 - Open a discussion with family members to reach an approval

-Tool to assess your human-business coherence

-The first column allows you to list different topics related to your personal means and resources to lead a business.
+Hands-on Example of a tool to evaluate human-business coherence Торіс Assessment To do (Example of actions to implement) Training Insufficient or inappropriate Incomplete Adequate 1 - Identify appropriate and/or sufficient training 2 - Following the training Professional experience Insufficient or inappropriate Incomplete Adequate 1 - Finding a professional experience to gain experience and skills in that field Family Against the project Neutral Actively supportive 1 - Open a discussion with family members to reach an approval Tool to assess your human-business coherence The first column allows you to list different topics related to your personal means and resources to lead a business.
 For instance, your motivations, your skills, your strengths, your room for improvement.
 In other words, this column is designed to take an inventory of all of the personal resources that are important and need to be taken into account when launching a business.

-The second column is designed for the evaluation of each topic: how comfortable are you with each topic?
+MODULE 2 CHAPTER 3 BUSINESS The second column is designed for the evaluation of each topic: how comfortable are you with each topic?
 Finally, the third column is designed to identify the actions to be taken to make progress in each topic.
 For instance, if the assessment of the topic "professional experience" (first column) is considered as "inappropriate" or "insufficient" (second column), this third column enables you to make a list of different actions to implement in order to make this topic more appropriate.
 Let's take a look to this tool.

-Example of a tool to evaluate human-business coherence

-Topic Assessment To do

-Personal constraints Health/physical condition Financial issues Time issues Get treatment / Await health recovery Save money

-Motivation Money Self-sufficiency Passion

-Strengths Skills Personal network Financial contribution

-To be completed

-^{}this chart is an example of tools used to evaluate entrepreneur/business coherence.
-More completed tools are available in the working document "HoS_TU_BUSINESS_02_Human-Business_coherence_assessment_tool".
-You can find it on next slide.

-Fill your human-business assessment tool

-The charts we just saw are just some simple examples of a basic tool for assessing your human-business coherence.

-You're invited to download the tool to assess your Human-Business coherence and fill the document.
+Hands-on BUSINESS MODULE 2 CHAPTER 3 Example of a tool to evaluate human-business coherence Торіс Assessment To do Personal constraints Health/physical condition Financial issues Time issues Get treatment / Await health recovery Save money Motivation Money Self-sufficiency Passion Strengths Skills Personal network Financial contribution To be completed \this chart is an example of tools used to evaluate entrepreneur/business coherence.
+More completed tools are available in the working document "tool $n^1$ ".
+Fill your human-business assessment tool BUSINESS MODULE 2 The charts we just saw are just some simple examples of a basic tool for assessing your human-business coherence.
+CHAPTER 3 You're invited to download the tool to assess your Human-Business coherence and fill the document.
 If you want to, you can also create your own assessment tools using a pencil and a piece of paper or a software like a spreadsheet for instance.

-Once, you have filled the document "HoS_TU_BUSINESS_02_Human-Business_coherence_assessment_tool", please, return to this training unit.
+Once, you have filled the document "Tool n°1 for TU 2\ Assessment of human-business coherence", please, return to this training unit.

-Download the assessment tool

 Chapter summary

+CHAPTER 3

+BUSINESS MODULE 2

-- If your personal life is not coherent with what your business requires from you, the sustainability of your business is at risk. - Working on your human-business coherence means working on your: motivations, skills, strengths and weaknesses.
+If your personal life is not coherent with what your business requires from you, the sustainability of your business is at risk.
+2 Working on your human-business coherence means working on your: motivations, skills, strengths and weaknesses.
+Chapter completed!

+BUSINESS MODULE 2

+Ŵ

+Congratulations!
+You have successfully completed this chapter!

+CHAPTER 3

+Summary of acquired skills

+1

+2

-- You are now familiar with different tools to assess your Human-Business coherence. - You have a better insight into your Human-Business coherence.
+- You are now familiar with different tools to assess your Human-Business coherence.

+- You have a better insight into your Human-Business coherence.